rdrapeau/Data_Structures/README.md

 * BinarySearchTree
 * K-Tree - also known as a N-ary Tree
 * Heap (Min or Max)
-* BloomFilter - also known as a HashSet
+* Bloom Filter - also known as a HashSet
 * HashTable - using chaining
 * Graph - using an adjacency list
 *   Vertex
 *   Edge
+* Disjoint Set - Union / Find